Barnwell: Where Chiefs-Rams ranks in best regular-season games ever

 This was a mammoth matchup between two perennially competitive teams that were playing at a high level.
 Tom Landry's Cowboys were 7-0.
 The Raiders, who had three games in 1983 that either qualified for this list or came close, came in at 5-2.
 Tom Flores' team had just changed quarterbacks, swapping out Jim Plunkett for Marc Wilson after the latter signed a five-year contract extension.

 Reports from the time basically paint this game as chaotic fun.
-The Raiders turned the ball over six times and won, thanks in part to a fake field goal just before halftime that resulted in a pass interference penalty in the end zone.
+The Raiders turned the ball over six times and won thanks in part to a fake field goal just before halftime that resulted in a pass interference penalty in the end zone.
 The score was 31-24 at the half, and while the scoring died down after halftime, it included some late drama.
 Los Angeles led 34-24 at the beginning of the fourth quarter, but the Cowboys scored two touchdowns on a pass from Danny White and their fifth fumble recovery of the evening.

 A field goal brought the Raiders back to 38-37 with 9:40 to go, only for White to toss a ball up into double coverage for an interception.
 Wilson took over on his own 25-yard line inside of four minutes and drove the Raiders to the 8-yard line before a fourth field goal from Chris Bahr gave the Raiders a two-point win.